-Leasing staff will process applications and place applicants on the appropriate wait list.
-VIHA is required to report on all outreach efforts and each applicant's final status as a result of the outreach efforts, as well as all unit offers, assignments, and refusals.

-- 5. For the transfer wait list, Tenant interviews, eligibility determination, housing offers, and unit assignments will be performed by VIHA Leasing staff.
+- Leasing staff will process applications and place applicants on the appropriate wait list.
+VIHA is required to report on all outreach efforts and each applicant's final status as a result of the outreach efforts, as well as all unit offers, assignments, and refusals. - 5.
+For the transfer wait list, Tenant interviews, eligibility determination, housing offers, and unit assignments will be performed by VIHA Leasing staff.
 This includes transfers made within the development including, but not limited to, transfers to the appropriate bedroom size of over housed or over-crowded families and emergency transfers that are expedited and completed by the Leasing Division.
 All inter-development transfers are required to be processed by VIHA. - 6.
 For the site-based Elderly designated property wait lists, marketing, application intake, applicant interviews, screening for suitability, eligibility determination, housing offers, and unit assignments will be completed by VIHA.
-Application processing as well as wait list management, monitoring, auditing, and maintenance will be conducted by VIHA.

-- 7. At all Low-Income Housing Tax Credit properties applicants must meet the income targeting requirements, not just when they apply but when they are certified to receive a unit offer. - 8.
+Application processing as well as wait list management, monitoring, auditing, and maintenance will be conducted by VIHA. - 7.
+At all Low-Income Housing Tax Credit properties applicants must meet the income targeting requirements, not just when they apply but when they are certified to receive a unit offer. - 8.
 Application updates and wait list withdrawals will be processed by VIHA. - 9.
-Private managers must report all applicant ineligibility findings as well as all housing offers, unit assignments, and refusals to VIHA. - C. Community-wide (Traditional Family) Wait List 24 CFR § 1.4(2)(ii). - 1.
-VIHA will maintain one community-wide wait list on St. Thomas and one community-wide waitlist on St. Croix. - 2.
+Private managers must report all applicant ineligibility findings as well as all housing offers, unit assignments, and refusals to VIHA.

+C. Community-wide (Traditional Family) Wait List 24 CFR § 1.4(2)(ii).

+- 1. VIHA will maintain one community-wide wait list on St. Thomas and one community-wide waitlist on St. Croix. - 2.
 It is the applicant's responsibility to contact VIHA in writing or in-person to update his/her application (e.g., contact information, family and preference change). - 3.
-Applicants will be electronically assigned to a single community-wide (traditional family) wait list in sequence based upon: - a) Type and size of unit needed (i.e., accessible or non-accessible unit, bedroom size); - b) Income tier13. - c) Within income tiers by ranking preference (or no-preference); - d) Within each category of ranking preferences by date and time of application or application number - 4.
-On St. Croix applicants may choose the regional list on which they wish to be placed.
-The structure of each regional list will be based on: - a) Type and size of unit needed (i.e. accessible or non-accessible unit, bedroom size); - b) Income tiers: By Federal law at least 40% of the families admitted from the Wait List in any 12 month period must be Extremely Low Income.
-The remaining 60% of the families admitted from the Wait List may be Very Low Income or Lower Income with annual incomes between 31 and 80 percent of Area Median Income. - 1) Extremely Low Income: Annual income less than 30% of Area Median Income; - 2) Very Low Income/Lower Income: Annual income between 31% and 80% of Area Median Income. - c) Within income tiers by ranking preference (or no-preference); - d) Within each category of ranking preferences by date and time of application or application number - 4.
-Refusing a unit without good cause or failing to respond to a unit offer will result in the applicant's name being removed from the wait list. - Refusing a unit with good cause will result in the applicant's name being returned to the wait list with his/her original placement on the wait list.
+Applicants will be electronically assigned to a single community-wide (traditional family) wait list in sequence based upon: - a.
+Type and size of unit needed (i.e., accessible or non-accessible unit, bedroom size). - b.
+Income tier13. - c.
+Within income tiers by ranking preference (or no-preference). - d.
+Within each category of ranking preferences by date and time of application or application number. - 4.
+Refusing a unit without good cause or failing to respond to a unit offer will result in the applicant's name being removed from the wait list.

+5. Refusing a unit with good cause will result in the applicant's name being returned to the wait list with his/her original placement on the wait list.
 Good cause is determined by VIHA.

 Examples of good cause include, but are not limited to: